-Cal Grant A is awarded to students from low and middle income families.
-It provides tuition assistance only.
+Cal Grant A is awarded to low to middle income students and provides tuition assistance only.
 At a UC, it pays the mandatory fees charged to all UC students.
 It does not cover the campus-based fees (or "student services fees") that vary from campus to campus.

-Cal Grant B is awarded to students from disadvantaged and low income families.
-In the first year of eligibility, it only provides a $1648 Access Grant.
-In the second through fourth years, it provides fee assistance in addition to the Access Grant.
+Cal Grant B is awarded to low income students.
+In the first year of eligibility, it only provides an Access Award.
+In the second through fourth years, it provides tuition assistance in addition to the Access Award.

-Renewal Applicants must file the FAFSA or California Dream Act Application, demonstrate financial need, and not exceed the income and asset ceilings established by CSAC.
+Renewal Applicants must file the FAFSA or CADAA, demonstrate financial need, and not exceed the income and asset ceilings established by CSAC.
 You can check the status of your Cal Grant at WebGrants 4 Students